solarkraft/webpub/README.md

 # webpub

-Takes one or multiple URLs (as GET form data) and makes epub files for them, de-cluttered using [Mercury Parser](https://github.com/postlight/parser) and embedding pictures.
+Takes one or multiple URLs (as GET form data) and makes epub files for them, de-cluttered using the [Postlight Parser](https://github.com/postlight/parser) and embedding pictures.

 Offers a form to input URLs.